-&lt;sup>37 We have been improving our laneways to improve amenity and perceived safety.
-Further, we will review other councils' projects such as the award-winning 'Right to the Night' project from the City of Ballarat, in which women and girls were asked to drop pins on a web-based interactive map to identify where they felt safe or unsafe.
+^{40.} We have been improving our laneways to improve amenity and perceived safety.
+Further, we will review other councils' projects, such as the award-winning 'Right to the Night' project from the City of Ballarat, in which women and girls were asked to drop pins on a web-based interactive map to identify where they felt safe or unsafe.

-&lt;sup>38 The physical and mental health benefits of active travel are well-documented including in current Victorian Governments' and Australian Transport Assessment and Planning (ATAP) guidelines.
+^{41.} The physical and mental health benefits of active travel are well-documented, including in the current Victorian Government's and Australian Transport Assessment and Planning (ATAP) guidelines.

-&lt;sup>39 Green Line is a community-led initiative for an active transport link that follows the route of the Sandringham rail corridor from South Yarra Statin to Gardenvale Station.
-Green Link is the portion that is within Glen Eira.
+^{42.} Green Line is a community-led initiative for an active transport link that follows the route of the Sandringham rail corridor from South Yarra Station to Gardenvale Station.
+Green Link is the portion that is within Glen Eira, and includes the Hotham Street crossing.

-Connecting Moorabbin to Bentleigh.
+^{43.} Connecting Moorabbin to Bentleigh.

-&lt;sup>41 Connection via Dandenong Road, joint advocacy with Stonnington City Council.
+^{44.} Connection via Dandenong Road, joint advocacy with Stonnington City Council.

-Priority areas - safety
+PRIORITY AREA 3 - SAFETY

-3. A transport network where everyone is safe and feels safe Outcome Outcome Priority area for annual action plan 3.1 Active travel is safer and feels safer 3.1.1 There is more cycling infrastructure that improves safety. (a) Progress with the design and planning to improve cycling along the South Road corridor, then advocate to the Victorian Government.
-The project is jointly run with the councils of Bayside and Kingston and the Statement Government.
-It seeks to improve cycle safety and experience between Beach Road / Esplanade and Dingley Bypass.
-Continue our planning and advocacy efforts and refine based on Victorian Government response. (b) Develop a program with schools and in activity centres to improve existing assets to encourage active travel, including potential affordable improvements to footpaths, signs and crossings, and incremental improvements to on-road cycling space.
-New action, develop and test first, then refine approach for further rollout.
-3.1.2 People feel more confident about cycling.
-Work with interest groups and the community to develop initiatives for building confidence in cycling / improving perceived safety.
-There will be specific target groups to reflect differences and needs, such as women, children and new cyclists.
-The work will provide inputs to other programs including potentially road user behavioural changes, speed limit adjustments and infrastructure improvements.
-New action, develop and test first, then refine approach for further rollout.
-3.2 Accident risks are lower and the impacts less severe 3.2.1 Road safety is improved, particularly in local neighbourhood areas and for the most vulnerable users. (a) Work with schools, interest groups and local residents to develop neighbourhood initiatives, including to improve crossings in school areas and intersections, with features such as pedestrian refuge, kerb outstands and traffic calming Review and refine approach, taking onboard lessons learnt from past designs. (b) Develop a position on commercial e-mobility based on a comprehensive review, including demand, safety, operations and resource requirements.
-Inform decisions and next steps.
-New action, develop and with support, accept a trial and review.
+A transport network where everyone is safe and feels safe, especially for the vulnerable

+Active travel is safer and feels safer

+ОUTCOME OME PRIORITY AREA FOR ANNUAL ACTION PLAN 3.1.1 There is more bike infrastructure that improves safety.
+Develop on-road bike lanes, including those identified as part of the Strategic Cycling Corridor.
+We will work with the Victorian Government and neighboring councils on solutions, such as protected and separated infrastructure, where supported by the community overall.
+This includes developing solutions along the South Road corridor with Bayside and Kingston Councils and the Victorian Government, and other cross-council routes, such as those with Port Phillip.
+We will also explore opportunities along other corridors, such as the Principal Bicycle Network, including by using a network of local connections to deliver important connections, such as sections of Neerim Road.
+Continue our planning and advocacy efforts and refine based on response from the Victorian Government, neighbouring councils and the community.
+Work towards a comprehensive network of safe local routes for walking and riding bikes, connecting key points of interest such as schools, activity centres, railway stations, Council facilities and open space.
+Based on community feedback on local issues, we will develop a program to improve existing assets to encourage active travel, including potential affordable improvements to footpaths, signs and crossings, and incremental improvements to on-road cycling space.
+New action, develop and test first, then refine approach for further rollout. ı 3.1.2 Help people feel more confident when riding bikes.
+Work with interest groups to build deeper understanding of the specific barriers to riding bikes faced by different groups in Glen Eira.
+This will inform us when developing targeted initiatives to address safety concerns, including through road user behavioural changes, speed limit adjustments, infrastructure improvements and community courses to improve riding skills and confidence.
+45 New action, develop and test first, then refine approach for further rollout.

+Accident risks are lower and the impacts less severe

+OUTCOME PRIORITY AREA FOR ANNUAL ACTION PLAN CURRENT STAGE 3.2.1 Road safety is improved, particularly in local neighbourhood areas and for the most (a) Work with schools, interest groups and local residents to improve infrastructure in school and neighbourhood areas, including lighting, crossings and traffic calming.
+Also work with schools on safe behaviours including for using e-scooters and e-bikes.
+46 d areas, including approach, taking on board lessons learnt from past vulnerable users. (b) Understand the complexities of commercial shared e-mobility such as Lime e-bikes and e-scooters, including benefits and safety risks.
+Decide on whether to support their rollout in Glen Eira.
+New action, understand risks and safety implications.